aprojanos/smartgis-tutorial/docs/source/2d_digitizing.rst

 * Drawing and object is done by activating the tool and clicking on the map.
 * To finishing drawing the new object simply double click on the object's last point on the map.

-.. tip:: For example a line object contains of 3 points, draw the first and sercond point and when drawing the third point double click to finish the object.
+.. tip:: For example, when drawing a line object which contains of 3 points, draw the first and sercond point and when drawing the third point double click to finish the object.

 Delete feature
 --------------

+To remove an object, object must be selected on the 2D map.
+When the object is selected, object can be removed through the objects form by selecting the remove button.

 Undo / redo
 -----------